 State Officer Candidate Information Packet 2021/2022

 Congratulations!
 You are taking your first steps to becoming a state officer.
 It is important to note that serving as an Ohio DECA officer is a commitment.
-As our primary student Ohio DECA Ambassadors, you represent more than 5,000 student members to a variety of key stakeholders, including fellow members, advisors, education administrators, business partners, public policymakers and more.
-As an association officer you commit to serve Ohio DECA through the Ohio CDC in March of 2022.
+As a state officer, you represent more than 5,000 student members to a variety of key stakeholders, including fellow members, advisors, education administrators, business partners, public policymakers and more.

 While challenging, an officer’s term also brings personal and professional growth.
 Association officers have an opportunity to broaden their horizons by representing the brand.
 They also meet new people throughout the year – from DECA members across the globe to industry leaders who partner with the organization.
 Plus, Ohio DECA officers gain six teammates who help support them and challenge them the entire year.